-The Draft DoHPLG 2019 Guidelines (p.159) require that:
+The Draft Revised WEDGs (DoPHLG, 2019, p.159) require that:

-"...in areas where landscapes of national or international renown are located within 25km of a proposed wind energy development, the Zone of Theoretical Visibility should be extended as far (and in the direction of) that landscape".
+"...in areas where landscapes of national or international renown are located within 25 km of a proposed wind energy development, the Zone of Theoretical Visibility should be extended as far (and in the direction of) that landscape'.

-For this report, a mapping investigation determined that no landscapes of National or International renown are located between 20-25km from the Proposed turbines, meaning that the extension of the ZTV beyond 20km from the outer-most Proposed turbine is not warranted.
-Therefore, 20km was deemed a sufficient and appropriate boundary for the location and scale of the Proposed turbines, as well as for any assessment of landscape and visual effects, recalling the previous quote from the DoEHLG 2006 Guidelines (p.94) and Draft DoHPLG 2019 Guidelines (p.152):
+A mapping investigation determined that no landscapes of national or international renown are located between 20 to 25km from the proposed turbines, thus the extension of the ZTV beyond 20km from the outer-most proposed turbine is not warranted in the case of this LVIA.
+As explained above in Section 1.1 'Scope and Definition of LVIA Study Area', 20km was deemed a sufficient and appropriate study area for the Proposed Project and any assessment of landscape and visual effects, as is determined in the WEDGs (DoEHLG, 2006, p.94) and Draft Revised WEDGs (DoHPLG, 2019, p.152):

-For blade tips in excess of 100m, a Zone of Theoretical Visibility radius of 20km would be adequate'.
+For blade tips in excess of 100m, a Zone of Theoretical Visibility radius of 20km would be adequate.'

-It should be emphasised that ZTV maps assume a worst-case or 'bare ground' scenario, i.e. no land-cover.
-In other words, they represent visibility of the Proposed Wind Farm in the absence of all natural and manmade features from the landscape, including vegetation, houses, and other buildings.
-In reality, such features largely restrict or limit visibility of the wind turbines, due to the screening effects from vegetation; for example, forestry and road-side hedgerows and trees, and buildings, particularly within towns and villages.
+It should be emphasised that the ZTV maps assume a worst-case or 'bare ground' scenario, i.e. no land-cover.
+The ZTV represents the theoretical visibility of the proposed turbines in the absence of all natural and manmade features from the landscape, including vegetation, houses, and other buildings.
+In reality, such features restrict or limit visibility of the wind turbines, due to the visual screening effects of vegetation; for example, forestry and road-side hedgerows and trees, and buildings, particularly within towns and villages.

-On each ZTV map in Chapter 14, separate colour bands are used to indicate the number of turbines potentially visible to half-blade height, i.e. only half of one blade might potentially be visible over the topography, as opposed to seeing a full turbine.
+On each ZTV map, separate colour bands are used to indicate the number of turbines potentially visible to half-blade height, i.e. only half of one blade may be visible over the topography, as opposed to seeing a full turbine.
 The legend on each map shows the number of visible turbines for each corresponding colour, as follows:

-- Teal: 1-2 turbines theoretically visible;

-- Yellow: 3-4 turbines theoretically visible;

-- Navy: 5-7 turbines theoretically visible.
+- > Teal: 1-2 turbines theoretically visible; - Yellow: 3-4 turbines theoretically visible; - > Grey: 5-7 turbines theoretically visible.

-The following ZTV maps have been prepared for this EIAR report, accompanying Chapter 14:
+The following ZTV figures have been prepared for this EIAR report, accompanying Chapter 13:

-- Figure 14-1: Half Blade ZTV Map; - Figure 14-9: Landscape Character Areas with ZTV Map; - Figure 14-11: ZTV and Visual Baseline Map; - Figure 14-12: ZTV and Settlement Hierarchy Map; - Figure 14-13: ZTV and Viewpoint (Photomontage) Locations with Visual Receptors; - > Figure 14-15: Cumulative Wind Farms ZTV Map; - Appendix 14-4: A0 LVIA Baseline Map.
+- Figure 13-1: Half Blade Zone of Theoretical Visibility (ZTV) Map; - Figure 13-5: ZTV & Landscape Policy Context Map; - Figure 13-11: ZTV & Designated LCAs; - > Figure 13-13: ZTV & Visual Baseline Map; - Figure 13-14: ZTV & Settlement Hierarchy; - Figure 13-15: ZTV & Photomontage Viewpoints, Photowire Viewpoints and Visual Receptors; - Figure 13-17: ZTV for Cumulative Context: Other Wind Farms.